News Corp (NWSA) Last Update 11/19/25

 Growth In Digital Content

-Online media provides more abundant available information, at a faster rate and cheaper prices when compared to print media.
+Online media provides more abundant information, at a faster rate and cheaper prices when compared to print media.
 This has effectively rendered print newspapers obsolete, and as online reading is further made easier by tablets/smartphones, both physical circulation and print advertising within newspapers would likely see a decline going forward.

 Migration To Other Media Alternatives

 News Corp's businesses face competition from other sources of news, information, and entertainment content delivery, and consumers are migrating to other media alternatives.
-This reflects general trends in the newspaper industry, including declining newspaper buying by younger audiences and consumers' increasing reliance on the Internet for the delivery of news and information, often without charge.
+This reflects general trends in the newspaper industry, including declining newspaper buying by younger audiences and consumers' increasing reliance on the internet for the delivery of news and information, often without charge.

 Social Media To Drive Future Growth